 Students enrol in a zero credit pass/fail course during each four month work term (COOP2001 0.0, COOP3001 0.0, COOP3002 0.0 and so on) as they accumulate work terms.
-Students must successfully complete at least three such courses in order to meet requirements for the Co-op Program.
-Success in obtaining co-op positions during the work terms is a requirement to graduate from the Co-op Program.
+Students may successfully complete at least three such courses in order to meet requirements for the Co-op Program.

 All students must end their Co-op Program with a study term consisting of at least 9 credits.

 York's YU Experience Hub will provide access for qualified students to co-op job postings and students may apply to any co-op position for which they judge they meet the requirements.
 While the YU Experience Hub will work hard to attract co-op employers and grow co-op postings, they in no way guarantee that every student will be offered a co-op position.
 Finding a co-op position is a competitive process and employers make the hiring decision based on who they judge best meets their requirements.

 Students are also encouraged to find their own co-op opportunities.
 The YU Experience Hub provides support to students on self-directed job search methods such as conducting informational interviews, networking, and on-line research, among other related activities, which may improve your chances of finding a co-op position.

 Co-op work term positions will be paid and will generally be with private or public sector employers outside the University.